bashman4u84/zone01-Piscine/checkpoint_solutions_batch_1.md

 	}
 	return len(stack) == 0
 }

-func printStr(s string) {
-	for _, r := range s {
-		z01.PrintRune(r)
-	}
-}
 ```

-### Explanation
+### Detailed Code Explanation

-This program uses a classic stack-based approach to validate balanced brackets.

-1.  **Argument Handling**: The `main` function iterates through each command-line argument provided.
-If no arguments are given, it simply prints a newline.
-2.  **Balancing Logic**: The `isBalanced` function is the core of the solution.
-It uses a `slice` of runes (`[]rune`) named `stack` to keep track of opening brackets.
+This problem is a classic example of using a **stack** data structure.
+A stack follows a "Last-In, First-Out" (LIFO) principle.
+Think of it like a stack of plates: you add new plates to the top, and you can only remove the top plate.

+**`isBalanced` function:**

+-   `var stack []rune`: In Go, a slice can be used to simulate a stack.
+We declare a slice of `rune` (a character type) called `stack`.
+We will use it to store the opening brackets we encounter.
-3.  **Processing Characters**: It iterates through each character of the input string.
+-   `for _, r := range s`: We loop through each character `r` in the input string.
-    - **Opening Brackets**: When an opening bracket (`(`, `[`, or `{`) is encountered, it is "pushed" onto the stack (appended to the slice).
-    - **Closing Brackets**: When a closing bracket (`)`, `]`, or `}`) is found, the function checks two conditions:
+-   `switch r`: A `switch` statement is a clean way to handle the different types of characters.
+-   `case '(', '[', '{':`: If the character is an opening bracket...
+    -   `stack = append(stack, r)`: ...we "push" it onto our stack.
+The `append` function adds the new bracket to the end of the slice.
+-   `case ')':`: If the character is a closing parenthesis...
+    -   `if len(stack) == 0 || stack[len(stack)-1] != '('`: ...we check two critical conditions.
-        1. Is the stack empty?
-If so, there's no matching opening bracket, so the string is unbalanced.
+        1.  `len(stack) == 0`: Is the stack empty?
+If it is, we have a closing bracket with no corresponding opening bracket.
+This is an error.
-        2. Does the bracket at the top of the stack match the current closing bracket? (e.g., `)` must match `(`).
-If not, the nesting is incorrect, and the string is unbalanced.
+        2.  `stack[len(stack)-1] != '('`: If the stack is not empty, we look at the last element (`stack[len(stack)-1]`, which is the "top" of our stack).
+Does it match the type of closing bracket we have?
+If we have a `)` but the top of the stack is `[` or `{`, the brackets are not correctly nested.
+This is an error.
-    - If both conditions are met, the matching opening bracket is "popped" from the stack (by slicing the slice to exclude the last element).
+    -   `stack = stack[:len(stack)-1]`: If the conditions pass, it means we found a valid, matching pair.
+We "pop" the opening bracket off the stack.
+This is done by re-slicing the slice to exclude the last element.
-4.  **Final Check**: After all characters have been processed, the function checks if the stack is empty.
-If it is, all opening brackets have been matched and closed correctly.
-If the stack is not empty, it means there are unmatched opening brackets.
-The function returns `true` if the stack is empty, and `false` otherwise.
+-   `case ']':` and `case '}':`: These follow the exact same logic as the closing parenthesis, just for their respective bracket types.
+-   `return len(stack) == 0`: After the loop has checked every character in the string, we look at the stack one last time.
+    -   If the stack is empty (`len(stack) == 0`), it means every opening bracket we found was perfectly matched with a closing bracket.
+The expression is balanced, and the function returns `true`.
+    -   If the stack is *not* empty, it means we have leftover opening brackets that were never closed (e.g., "([)]").
+The expression is unbalanced, and the function returns `false`.

 ---